 I thought I would post something different today!
 While cleaning up the other day, I found a few of my college reports and had a fabulous time reminiscing the good old days when all I would think about day in and day out was Marine Biology.
-I remember distinctly writing this paper and visiting the Natural History Museum of Los Angeles to photograph the Catalina megamouth shark specimen.
+I remember writing this paper and visiting the Natural History Museum of Los Angeles to photograph the Catalina megamouth shark specimen.

 To make things a bit easier to read, I have broken up the body of my report to make it flow better.
-Anyone familiar with Scientific Papers can be a bit chunky, so I hope this helps.
+Anyone familiar with Scientific Papers can be chunky, so I hope this helps.

-When I was composing this report, only four megamouth sharks were ever seen.
+When I composed this report, only four megamouth sharks were ever seen.
 Over 30 years, 58 more can be added to that list.
-So please remember while you are reading this that scientifically this paper doesn’t hold much credence due to its age.
+So please remember while you are reading this that, scientifically, this paper doesn’t hold much faith due to its age.

 But, most of the information is still very relevant, especially the morphology.
-Have fun, and check out the end, as I will be listing all megamouth sharks that have been observed so far.
+Have fun, and check out the end, as I will list all megamouth sharks that have been observed so far.

 Introduction- Megachasma pelagios, Family Megachasmidae

 A rare and startling discovery occurred on November 15, 1976, off Oahu, Hawaii.
-A U.S. Navy research vessel had its anchor down at about 165 m depth and had a strange 4.5 m adult male shark attached.
+A U.S. Navy research vessel was anchored at about 165 m depth and had a strange 4.5 m adult male shark attached.

-When they brought the shark onto the ship, they had a pretty good idea that this was a shark that no one was familiar with.
+When they brought the shark onto the ship, they had a pretty good idea that this was a shark that no one knew.
 The crew of the AFB-14 dubbed the creature “Megamouth” because of its big rubbery jaws and large oral cavity (Clark, 1981).

 Soon after the discovery, the shark was brought to the NOSC (Naval Ocean Science Center), and Dr. Leighton R. Taylor made a preliminary examination of Honolulu’s Waikiki Aquarium (Wood, 1986).
 Taylor suggested that it was a distinct undescribed species.